Bank Runs With and Without Bank Failure: Data

-\paragraph{Measurement Issues} We note three measurement issues that are important to keep in mind when using information on bank distress recorded in newspapers.
-First, our database records binary information on whether a run occurred across various types of episodes, but the severity of what constitutes a run can differ, as we will show.
 Second, newspapers may not always report runs.
 This concern applies especially to smaller banks.
 As with any narrative classification, there is always a concern that an event is not discussed in the narrative accounts under consideration.
 There can be episodes of ``quiet'' distress.
-Nevertheless, we do find that newspapers contain a massive amount of valuable information when validating our measure against existing narrative chronologies of banking crises or existing information on bank failures for national banks, as we discuss further below.
-Third, during crises, newspapers will sometimes speak more generally about several banks in an area being subject to runs or suspension, without explicitly listing all banks.
-Thus, we may underestimate the number of bank-specific episodes during crises.
+Nevertheless, we do find that newspapers contain a massive amount of valuable information when validating our measure against existing narrative chronologies of banking crises or existing information on bank failures for national banks, as we show in the next section.
+Moreover, the typical run on a national bank in our dataset is discussed by 9 separate underlying newspaper articles, indicating that runs were generally newsworthy and widely reported.\footnote{\Cref{tab:num_articles_per_episode} provides statistics on the number of articles used to construct each episode.
+The episode with the most newspaper articles is the run, suspension, and reopening of the \href{https://finhist.com/bank-runs/episodes/1019971294.html}{Knickerbocker Trust Company} during the Panic of 1907.}

+Third, during crises, newspapers sometimes speak more generally about several banks in an area being subject to runs or suspension, without explicitly listing all banks.
+Our baseline classification of a bank run requires a newspaper article to explicitly mention that a specific bank was run.
+However, when a newspaper clearly and explicitly reports that all banks in a city were subject to a run (or all banks of a given type, such as all savings banks), we augment our classification to include runs on these banks.
+We conduct robustness tests when including these ``all banks were run'' cases and find similar results.